ghzeni/blockgame-guide/README.md

 take you to the start of Myrkheim, but also reset your “last portal” location, so be careful!

 >Hunger
-Though hunger is in vanilla Minecraft, BlockGame makes eating more rewarding and punishing to keep up on.
+Though hunger is in vanilla Minecraft, Blockgame makes eating more rewarding and punishing to keep up on.
 Failing to feed yourself will inevitably result in your death so make sure to have some snacks ready!

 On the flipside, being fully fed will give you a small buff, improving your EXP gain and movement speed while fully fed.
 However, just eating normal foods won't keep you fed for long, which is why you need to worry about Hydration as well.

 >Hydration
 Hydration is basically a second hunger bar on top of your normal hunger bar.
 Thirst will deplete before hunger, allowing you to keep your fully fed buff longer.
-To drink water in BlockGame, you need to fill an empty glass bottle with water from a cauldron.
-This is so important that I (cheddar) made a tutorial on youtube showing a quick way to do this on-the-go - 'How to drink water in BlockGame'.
+To drink water in Blockgame, you need to fill an empty glass bottle with water from a cauldron.
+This is so important that I (cheddar) made a tutorial on youtube showing a quick way to do this on-the-go - 'How to drink water in Blockgame'.
 Yes, really.

 >Towns
 You can visit public towns by typing
 "/t spawn town_name".
-In order to get a town you can either create your own or join an existing town.
+In order to get a town, you can either create your own or join an existing town.
 I highly suggest you get a room at The Atlas Inn.
 It has rooms for rental and it is very newbie friendly!
 You can read more about it in the "The Atlas Inn" section in p74.
 ===================
      -Storage 101-
 ===================
-In the beggining of your journey, storage is very limited.
+In the beginning of your journey, storage is very limited.
 Keeping items on yourself is dangerous as some items are cursed with Butterfingers, meaning they drop upon death.
 You can avoid this by storing these items in Satchels or in your Backpack (read below).

 >Ender Chest
 This is your own personal storage located outside the Town Hall in Origin.
-You can safely store items there knowing that no one else will be able to access it.
+You can store items safely, knowing no one else can access them.

 >Satchels
-Satchels can hold up to 64 anything.
+Satchels can hold up to 64 of anything.
 Stuff stored inside satchels will not drop upon death, so having one or two to store your loot/essences as you explore is very useful.

 >Bank
 You can store money on-the-go by using